 (3) Each report filed pursuant to this rule shall include, for each occupationally overexposed individual, the name, social security account number, and date of birth of the individual.
 In the case of the limit for an embryo or fetus in paragraph (H) of rule 3701:1-38-12 of the Administrative Code, the identifiers should be those of the declared pregnant woman.
 The report shall be prepared so that information on each individual is stated in a separate and detachable portion of the report.

-(4) All licensees or registrants who make reports pursuant to this rule shall submit the report in writing to the department.
+(4) All licensees or registrants who make reports pursuant to this rule shall submit the report in writing to the director.

 Promulgated Under: 119.03